XU Jialu, Professor

 Professor Mao Yaqing is an education expert who received his PhD Degree from Beijing Normal University.
 He is the Deputy Head of the National Working Group of Experts on the Training of Primary and Secondary School Principals, and Vice Chairman of the National Association for the Training of Primary and Middle School Principals.
 He is also the Director of the Research Centre of Principal Leadership at the Beijing Normal University, and a senior visiting scholar of London University as well as the University of Michigan.
 Professor Mao Yaqing’s research mainly covers education leadership, school management improvement and quality of higher education and management.
 He has published over 10 books and more than 100 papers on recognised periodicals.
 In 2005 and 2010 respectively, both from the Ministry of Education of China, Professor Mao Yaqing received The New Century Excellent Talent Award and Outstanding Research Award of China Academic Humanities and Social Sciences.

-JIA Weijia, Chair Professor
+PAN Jianxin, Chair Professor

-Vice President (Research and Development), Dean of Graduate School
+Vice President (Research and Development)

 Professor Pan Jianxin received his PhD from Hong Kong Baptist University in 1996, followed by his postdoctoral fellowship in Rothamsted Research of the UK (1996-1999), research associate in the University of St Andrews (1999-2000) and lecturership in Keele University (2000-2002).
 During his academic pursuit in the University of Manchester from 2002, he was promoted as Senior Lecturer in 2004, Reader in 2005 and Full Professor in 2006.
 Professor Pan had served as the Head of Probability and Statistics Group, on Senior Leadership Team of the School and the Director of Internationalization of the Department of Mathematics at The University of Manchester, UK.